Nancy Navarro: Career

 Before running for public office, Navarro was an educator in the Montgomery County Public School System.
 She was elected to the Montgomery County Board of Education in 2004.
 She served five years on the Board of Education and held the offices of both President and Vice-President.
 During her time on the school board, Navarro co-founded Centro Familia, a nonprofit organization whose mission is to assist the economic and educational development of Latino and other immigrant communities.

 Navarro was elected to Maryland's Montgomery County County council in a May 2009 special election.
 She is a self-proclaimed progressive Democrat who has championed legislation to increase racial equity, provide resources to Latinos striving for higher education and increase economic development.

 In October 2011, President Barack Obama appointed Navarro as a member of the President’s Commission on Educational Excellence for Hispanics, where she served on the Early Childhood Education Committee.

 In 2018, she was president of the Montgomery County Council.
 In 2020, she opposed ballot questions B and D.

 In 2022, Rushern Baker chose Navarro as his running mate in the Democratic primary of the 2022 Maryland gubernatorial election.

 Personal life

 Navarro resides in Silver Spring, Maryland with her husband, Reginald, and their two daughters, Anais and Isabel.

 Awards and accolades

 In 2007, Navarro was awarded the Hispanic Hero Award by the U.S. Hispanic Youth Entrepreneur Education.
 She is also a 2009 recipient of the Heart of the Community Award from the Community Teachers Institute.
 Additionally, she has received the Maryland State Department of Education "Women Who Dare" Leadership Award, and the Hispanic Chamber of Commerce of Montgomery County Leadership Award.
 In 2020, she was inducted into the County Women's History Archives.
+In 2021, Navarro was elected as a fellow of the National Academy of Public Administration.